 The Nebraska Unicameral Legislature has directed the Nebraska Department of Agriculture (NDA) to develop a Livestock Friendly County program to recognize counties that support Nebraska's livestock industry.
-The Livestock Friendly County program assists counties and agriculture producers promote the Nebraska livestock industry.
+The Livestock Friendly County program assists counties and agriculture producers that promote the Nebraska livestock industry.

 What is the Livestock Friendly County program?